Thursday, January 22, 2026

 Traffic was still heavy.

-I rode all the way down with one hand cupped on my forehead and my nose stuck in the phone.
+I rode all the way down with my hand cupped on my forehead and my nose stuck in the phone.

 Badger said Cowboy nearly rear‑ended an old lady, but I pretty much had a blindfold on and tried not to see anything.